It could be an anniversary.

 The design concept

-The design concept is based on the architecture that houses Artachment Art Space Basel.
-Thus, not only do the publications come in a wooden box representing the building, but the book itself also responds to it: The format and the white book cover that opens in the middle like a window.
-Through this window we see into the Artachment: it is white on the outside, and lives on the inside, shimmering in all colors like the countless exhibitions that have taken place in it.
+The design concept is based on the architecture of the little customs house housing Artachment Art Space Basel.
+Thus, not only do the publications come in a wooden box representing the building, but the book itself also responds to it: the format and the white book cover that opens in the middle like a window.
+Through this window we see into the Artachment: white on the outside it lives on the inside, shimmering in all colors like the countless exhibitions that have taken place in it.
 When you open it, the first thing you see is the Peter Pan Project zine, which will continue this book in the future as a series of issues with its exhibition documentations and special contributions.
 Read more about the Peter Pan Project below.
-The chapter dividers also open like windows and introduce a color gradient that will continue to flow in the Peter Pan Project in the future, starting with yellow and pink.
+The chapter dividers also open like windows and introduce a color gradient that will continue to flow in the future Peter Pan Project, starting with yellow and to pink.

 The series